Attingal: Anchuthengu Fort

+The historical museum of Kerala renaissance leader and poet Kumaran Asan situated in Thonnakkal, Attingal have Kumaran ashan home made with grass and his works and belongings are showed in museum.

 Transport

 Attingal is one of the important hubs of the Thiruvananthapuram district.

 Kanyakumari-Panvel Highway(National Highway 66 (India)) along with SH 46 and SH 47 connecting the town to Kilimanoor and Nedumangadu, passes through the town.SH46 joins the Town at Alamcode and SH47 at Munumukku.